|

 Make Ahead: Assemble the casserole, cover tightly, and refrigerate for up to 24 hours before baking.

-How do I prevent the casserole from becoming watery?
+How do you keep beef zucchini casserole from becoming watery?

 Grab your Free copy